-- They know exactly what they own.
+- Know exactly what they own.
 Once the investment professional chooses what securities go into the portfolio, they usually don’t change.
 Investors would know exactly what stocks and bonds they would own.
 They can also find the securities they are familiar with and buy a UIT that carries them.
 Many investors would rather work this way.

 Disadvantages of a UIT

 Now, here’s the other side of the coin: